This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Gutter guard installation can be expensive.
 They can cost anywhere from $700 to several thousand dollars.

 - They are not 100% foolproof.
-Gutter guards still need occasional cleaning.
+Gutter covers still need occasional cleaning.

 - Exaggerated ice issues are common, since melting snow and ice build-up react differently with gutter guards.